hmrc/agents-service-template.g8/README.md

 ## To create a template service:

+* Install g8 commandline tool (http://www.foundweekends.org/giter8/setup.html)
 * Locate to the directory where you want to create the template
 * Decide your service name :-) [do not add `Frontend` suffix]
-* To create a generic microservice run the command
+* To create a generic frontend microservice run the command

-  `sbt new hmrc/agents-service-template.g8 -b agents-frontend|agents-api --servicename="My Service Name"`
+  `g8 hmrc/agents-service-template.g8 -b agents-frontend --servicename="My Service Name"`

 * The new project folder will be created
 * Change working directory to the new one